microsoft/rushjs.io-website/pages/commands/rush_list.md

                    displayed in a column along with the package name.
   -f, --full-path  If this flag is specified, the project full path will be
                    displayed in a column along with the package name.
+  --json           If this flag is specified, output will be in JSON format.
 ```